MechanicalRock/mechanicalrock.github.io/_posts/2022-07-12-replace-circular-loaders-with-skeletons.md

 layout: post
 font: serif
 title: "Why Skeletons Are Better Than Circles"
-description: "Since ajax was introduced we've been firmiliar with circular loading spinners, dot-dot-dot animations, crazy logo transitions and more, all in place to distract the user while the application requests more data to present back."
+description: "Since ajax was introduced we've been familiar with circular loading spinners, dot-dot-dot animations, crazy logo transitions and more, all in place to distract the user while the application requests more data to present back."
 date: 2022-07-12
 highlight: monokai
 image: /img/skeleton-loaders/banner.jpg